- Parks & Recreation

 The Nature Center features live animals such as snakes, aquatic ecosystems, frogs and more.
 Walking trails are located behind the Nature Center and also on the lake-side of the park.
 The Nature Center offers many programs throughout the year for both children and adults.
 The playground and picnic areas are across the street from the Nature Center.

-For more information, see the Nature Center facility page
+For more information, see the Nature Center facility page.

 Park Naturalist Dr. Daniel Duran

-Dr. Daniel P. Duran is a Lecturer at Rowan University, and Naturalist at Scotland Run Park.
-He is also President and co-founder of a non-profit insect conservation organization, The Mid-Atlantic Native and Threatened Insect Zoo (MANTIZ).
+Dr. Duran has described 12 new species of insects, previously unknown to science.
 He received a B.S. in Environmental Science from Stockton University in 1998, an M.S. in Entomology from University of Missouri in 2002, and a Ph.D. in Evolution and Ecology from Vanderbilt University in 2010.
-In between his degrees, he has also worked for the Natural History Museum, London, UK and the Smithsonian Tropical Research Institute in Panama.
+In between his degrees, he has also worked for the Natural History Museum, London, UK, and the Smithsonian Tropical Research Institute in Panama.
 Dr. Duran is a co-author of the book "A Field Guide to the Tiger Beetles of the United States and Canada, 2nd Edition."

 Guided Trail Walks

-Dr. Dan Duran will lead a nature walk twice a month beginning in September.
+Dr. Dan Duran leads nature walks in the spring and fall.
 Join us as we explore the trails around the Nature Center and discover all kinds of animals, including birds, frogs, insects and more.
 We will also explore the native plant vegetation of the park, and how all of these species fit into the larger ecosystem.
 This program is free to the public.
 Adults and children are welcome!Link to page